xiaolong-y/xiaolong-y/README.md

 | [kanban](https://github.com/xiaolong-y/kanban) | built a kanban to appreciate the beauty of a simple and powerful system |

-## I collaborate with academic researchers and open source communities
+## I learn to collaborate, research & teach

 | Project | Description |
 |---------|-------------|